 A – Please visit the UCR website.

-Q – For motor carriers participating in the UCR program, is it necessary to maintain separate registration with PUCO for vehicles operating intrastate in Ohio?
+Q – If I participate in the UCR program, is it necessary to maintain a separate registration with the PUCO for intrastate for-hire motor carriers in Ohio?

 Q – Is the intrastate renewal period also required for interstate for-hire motor carriers that do intrastate movements in Ohio?

 A – No, this is only for for-hire motor carriers that have a CPCN on file with the PUCO for intrastate commerce.